-Treated land must not be used to produce cereals for malting or distilling, or oats for milling.
-The Company requires that the Seller declares prior to sale and confirms in writing if the contracted cereals have been grown on land treated with sewage sludge.
-Where cereals for these end uses is found after delivery to have come from land treated with biosolids, the risk and all consequences - direct and indirect - will remain with the Seller.
+Land treated with sewage sludge (biosolids) must not be used to grow; cereals intended for malting or distilling or Oats intended for milling.

+The Seller is required to declare in writing, prior to sale, whether the contracted cereals have been grown on land that has been treated with sewage sludge within the past three years.
+If, after delivery, it is discovered that cereals intended for these restricted end uses were grown on land treated with biosolids, all associated risks and consequences - both direct and indirect - will remain the responsibility of the Seller.